How to plan an African safari on a tight budget: 8-step safari planning

 It is always a good idea to check what is to be expected in terms of weather, temperatures, and wildlife viewing possibilities for the specific places in the month you want to visit.
 Of course, nothing is guaranteed - as we all know, nature can be very unpredictable.
 But, having an idea of when it’s summer/winter and dry/rainy season at your safari destination will help manage your expectations and keep you comfortable on your African safari.

-For example, perhaps, elephants are high on your must-see list but you arrive in Chobe (Botswana) to be told February is not a good time for spotting elephants!
-As a safari-goer, the aim is to try and be in the same areas as the wildlife.
-But, they are free-roaming animals which means they move around according to the season, or in some cases migrate hundreds of kilometres to places where food and water are plentiful at that time.
+For example, perhaps elephants are high on your must-see list, but you arrive in Chobe (Botswana) to be told February is not a good time for spotting elephants!
+As a safari-goer, the aim is to try to be in the same areas as the wildlife.
+But, they are free-roaming animals, which means they move around according to the season, or in some cases migrate hundreds of kilometres to places where food and water are plentiful at that time.

 Also, keep in mind that southern and eastern Africa have different seasons.
 Don’t assume Botswana is in its rainy season just because Kenya is at the time of your travels.